GXtechnic/Documentation/SOPs/SOP_05.md

-# SOP 1.5- Network Traffic Monitoringon Globex Domains
+# SOP 1.5: Network Traffic Monitoring on Globex Domains

 <br>

 ## Purpose

-* This ***SOP*** is to establish a standardized process for handling the monitoring of network traffic.
+* This ***Standard Operating Procedure (SOP)*** is to establish standards and guidelines for the   handling the monitoring of network traffic on the Globex Network Infrastructure.

 <br>